scooter99boston/bbu-gf/docs/gf_info/business_model_concepts.md

 The [ToIP Foundation](http://trustoverip.org) recognizes the complexity of this task and has established a dedicated *Utility Foundry Working Group* to provide templates for governance frameworks along with access to experienced service providers.

 #### BBU Perspective
-The Board of Directors of the Bedrock Business Utility leverages the inexpensive volunteer services of its members to form a *Governance Framework Working Group* that is responsible for the task.
+The Governing Board of the Bedrock Business Utility leverages the inexpensive volunteer services of its members to form a *Governance Framework Working Group* that is responsible for the task.

 ## Utility Revenue